BestTimesToVisit.com Logo

 Top Things to Do

-Climb the iconic terraced waterfalls, hand-in-hand with fellow adventurers, feeling the refreshing spray and the power of nature.
-Go early in the morning or later in the afternoon to avoid the peak crowds and truly savor the unique sensation of ascending this natural wonder.
+Ascend the iconic terraced waterfalls of Dunn's River Falls, a truly invigorating natural wonder.
+Hold hands with fellow climbers to form a human chain as you navigate the slippery rocks, feeling the cool spray and the sheer power of the water.
+Go early in the morning or later in the afternoon to avoid the peak crowds and enjoy a more intimate connection with this natural spectacle.

 See all 7 things to do →